GVEncheva22/Memoa/README.md

 - Add sticky notes from the textarea above the board; drag them between columns or delete when finished.
 - Board data is saved per user in `localStorage` under `memoaBoard-<userId>`.

+## Favourites hub

+- `html/favourites.html` lets you store highlighted snippets/links with title,
+  tag and colour theme (sky, lavender, peach, mint).
+- Items render as “sticky” gradient cards; click Remove to delete.
+- Data is stored in `localStorage` (`memoaFavourites-<userId>`), so every user has their own collection.